Home » Comino island » The Blue Lagoon Malta

 Departing from Sliema:

-(If you’re staying in or near Valletta: You can easily take a ferry over to Sliema and get the above boat trips.
+(If you’re staying in or near Valletta: You can easily take a ferry to Sliema and get the above boat trips.
 A ferry ride takes 5-10 minutes across Marsamxett Harbour).

-They run according to a regular schedule and the last return trips to Malta are between 5 and 7 pm, depending on the operator.
-The actual ferry trips take around 20-25 mins and round-trip ticket prices are €13 for adults and €7 for children.
+They run according to a regular schedule, and the last return trips to Malta are between 5 and 7 pm, depending on the operator.
+The actual ferry trips take around 20-25 mins, and round-trip ticket prices are €13 for adults and €7 for children.

 That also applies on the way back, with full buses taking people back to the bigger resorts after a day at the beach up North.